-By default, both the 2.4 GHz and 5 GHz radios broadcast.
+By default, the 2.4 GHz, 5 GHz high band, and 5 GHz low band radios broadcast.
 Turning off a radio disables WiFi access for the associated band, which affects all WiFi networks (VAPs or SSIDs) in that band.
 Turning off a radio can be helpful during configuration, network tuning, or troubleshooting.